-- Many of the popular packages on CRAN were written by Hadley Wickham. - These packages became known as the "hadleyverse" until Hadley himself rebranded them the "tidyverse" (www.tidyverse.org). - All packages in the tidyverse have a common design philosophy and work together.
+- Many of the popular packages on CRAN were written by Hadley Wickham and a team of collaborators working for the company R Studio. - These packages became known as the "hadleyverse" until Hadley himself rebranded them the "tidyverse" (www.tidyverse.org). - All packages in the tidyverse have a common design philosophy and work together.
 Common features are: - Non-standard evaluation rules for function calls. - Use of the pipe operator %>% to pass data transparently from one function call to another. - The CRAN meta-package tidyverse installs all of these packages.